scottleibrand/codex-tools/auto-commenter/README.md

 ## How it works

-[auto-commenter.py](auto-commenter.py) is a script written with OpenAI codex prompted to autocomplete a script starting with the following docstring:
+[auto-commenter.py](auto-commenter.py) is a script written by OpenAI codex.
+I prompted it to autocomplete a script starting with the following docstring:

 ```
 #!/usr/bin/env python